IASH-SSPS Visiting Fellowships

 Expected outcomes from Visiting Fellowships will be joint publications, and/or joint applications for research funding, and/or a collaborative research seminar series or workshop event involving their SPS academic partner.
 Funds are available in support of Fellowships travel and accommodation costs.

-1. Candidates for Fellowships will hold a doctorate or equivalent professional qualification.
+- Candidates for Fellowships will hold a doctorate or equivalent professional qualification.
 Consideration will be given to the academic record and the publications of all applicants and their capacity to disseminate their views among a community of like-minded people.
+Candidates should give evidence of any contact they have made with researchers at the University of Edinburgh, and of proposed collaboration during and beyond their visit to Edinburgh; those who do make such contact before submitting their applications will be at an advantage.
+Competition for Fellowships is intense and preference may be given to applicants who have not previously held a Fellowship at the Institute or an equivalent institution.

-3. Fellows are expected to be resident in Edinburgh throughout the tenure of their Fellowship and to play a full part in the activities of IASH and SSPS.
-The Institute will be pleased to help with finding suitable accommodation in Edinburgh.
-Some funding is available for travel and accommodation costs.
+- Fellows are expected to be resident in Edinburgh throughout the tenure of their Fellowship and to play a full part in the activities of the Institute.
+The Institute will be pleased to help with finding suitable accommodation in Edinburgh but is unable to pay accommodation costs.
 The minimum tenure for a Fellowship is two months; applications for less than two months will not be considered.

-4. No regular teaching is required but Fellows will give at least one seminar at IASH and one in SSPS on their current research work.
+- No regular teaching is required but Fellows will give at least one seminar at IASH on their current research work and may be asked to speak to an appropriate subject group within the College of Arts, Humanities and Social Science.

-6. Only fully completed applications will be considered.
+- Only fully completed applications will be considered.
 It is the responsibility of each applicant to ensure that all documentation is complete, and that referees submit their reports to the Institute by the closing date.
-Applications may include a copy of any one article or publication that is thought to be especially relevant to the research proposal and Fellowship submission.
+Applications may include a copy of any one article or publication that is thought to be specially relevant to the research proposal and Fellowship submission.